Stone Cold Steve Austin: Austin 3:16 and rise to superstardom (1996–1997)

 During an episode of Superstars, old friend Brian Pillman conducted an interview with Austin regarding his upcoming match.
 After Pillman inadvertently complimented Hart, Austin grew angry and attacked him.
 He then proceeded to wedge Pillman's ankle in between a steel chair and stomp on it, breaking his ankle in storyline.
 It would lead to the infamous "Pillman's got a gun" segment on Raw wherein Austin broke into Pillman's home while he was nursing his injury.
-Pillman had been anticipating him and was armed with a pistol.
-Just as Austin broke in, Pillman aimed his gun at him before the episode cut to commercial break.
-The segment was highly controversial for its perceived violence and rare use of profanity in WWF programming, although Pillman and Vince McMahon both publicly apologised after.
 At Survivor Series, Austin met Hart as expected in a match to determine the number-one contender for the WWF Championship, in what would be Austin's first major PPV match in his WWF career.
 Hart defeated Austin by using a turnbuckle to push himself backward while locked in the Million Dollar Dream, in a match that lasted almost half an hour.
 Despite the loss and his status as a heel character, Austin received significant cheers from the crowd.